t3kt/raytk/docs/config.md

 google_fonts: Roboto+Slab:700|Noto+Sans:400,400i,700,700i
 ~~~

 `font` and `font_heading` must be valid CSS `font-family` values.
-When using Google Fonts make sure they consist of at least two fonts
+When using Google Fonts make sure to provide at least one fallback.
-(everything except the first entry will be used as a fallback until the fonts have completed loading).

 The `google_fonts` key is the string necessary to fetch the fonts from Google.
 You can get it from the download page at [Google Fonts](https://fonts.google.com) after you've selected one or more fonts: